 Four years ago, when the CalGnome development was in its final stage, LX-Red-Boxes and all other LX FLARM data sources were 100% compatible with the original FLARM, and they still are (Well, there is sort of a grey area with RedBoxes, some of them are 100% conform to the FLARM standard, others are not.
 I do not know if any discriminator to decide that).
 This is why - evidently with too much naïvety - I assumed the newer LX8/9nnn devices were built to comply to that FLARM standard also.
 As I learned recently - sadly so late -, they are not.

 So far the bad news.

 Now the good news :

 Meanwhile, I have changed and updated the CalGnome firmware in such a way, that the program is not anymore dependent on that sentence.
 Altitude is now derived from another sentences in the data stream.
-The only "downside" if this remedy is, altitude precision is now in meters, not in feet as before.
+The only "downside" of this remedy is, altitude precision is now in meters, not in feet as before.
 I am sure this does not hamper the usability of the CalGnome.

 This is why I ask you to return the CalGnome to me.
 I would like to update the firmware of your CalGnome and return it to you - as soon as possible and at no extra cost.
 I suggest you get in contact with me first, so that we can arrange for a smooth update process, as I am not always at home and ready to react.